 The 45,000-sqft grounds of The Summerhouse is home to Poppy Flora Studio; Nomad the Gallant, an on-site coffee roasting facility; Wildseed, a casual café and bar; and the Summerhouse Dining Room, the main restaurant perched on the second floor of the conserved colonial bungalow.
 It dishes out ‘farms’-to-table creations, serving food carefully and personally sourced from Singaporean and Malaysian producers, garnished with herbs freshly plucked from the garden within the premises.
 The sharing plates are easily accessible and plenty enjoyable for both the young and the young at heart.

 Escape from the bustle of the mainland by popping into this seafront oasis at Keppel Bay.
-Bayswater Kitchen is a new concept by The Privé Group that focuses on fresh seafood.
-Expect dishes such as Japanese mackerel tartare with oyster and sea herb, chargrilled octopus with smoked roe and the Fisherman's Feast – a platter of lobster, prawns, mussels and fish tossed with handmade linguine.
+Bayswater Kitchen focuses on fresh seafood.
+Expect dishes such as Seared Stingray ($32) with capers, chargrilled octopus with smoked roe ($22) and the Fisherman's Feast ($38 per person)– a platter of lobster, prawns, mussels and fish tossed with handmade linguine.
 While it's more of a restaurant for grown-ups, the little ones aren't forgotten with options like fish and chips on its kids' menu and a ping pong and foosball table for entertainment.